About me

 Mont-Dore: With my family except my sister.

-Fondettes, 2010: With a few of my classmates from the university.
+Fondettes, 2010: With a few other students from the UPPA Bayonne campus.

-La Pierre-Saint-Martin, 2012: With Sisi Jacquenet Li, Baptiste Gourdin and Vincent Jacquenet Li.
+La Pierre-Saint-Martin, 2012: With Sisi Jacquenet, Baptiste Gourdin and Vincent Jacquenet.

 Surf trip

-San Vincente De La Barquera, Spain, 2012: with the Anglet Surf Club.
+San Vincente De La Barquera, Spain, summer 2012: with the Anglet Surf Club.